TobiasWallner/Fiber/README.md

 ### 🌀 Coroutine-powered, zero-waste tasking

-By using **C++20 coroutines**, tasks in `embedOS` are structured as lightweight state machines with no context-switching and interrupt overhead.
+By using **C++20 coroutines**, tasks in `Fiber` are structured as lightweight state machines with no context-switching and interrupt overhead.
 The syntax is modern, expressive, and reads like a simple switch, no unreadable branching necessary:

 ```cpp
 Coroutine<Exit> coroutine(){